kristinemlarson/gnssrefl/docs/pages/file_structure.md

 ## How do I analyze my own GNSS data?

 To analyze your own GNSS data you must comply with the software expectations for how the files should be named.
-The naming conventions for GNSS observation files are given below.
+The naming conventions for GNSS observation files are given in the next section.
+You are always better off to use lowercase for Rinex 2.11.
+For RINEX 3 we follow the convention of the GNSS archives, where the first part is upper case and the stem is lower.

 If you are working with the docker, I have made some notes in the [docker install section](docker_cl_instructions.md)